Hashtag Web3 / Updated

 - DeFi developers (building financial protocols)

-- Smart contract auditors (ensuring contract security)
+- Smart contract auditors (ensuring security)

 - Compliance officers (ensuring regulatory alignment)